mare-imbrium/umbra/README.md

 ### RadioButton

-A +ToggleButton+ button that may have an on or off value.
-Usually, several related radio buttons are created and only one may be +on+.
+A `ToggleButton` button that may have an on or off value.
+Usually, several related radio buttons are created and only one may be _on_.
-Here, we create a +ButtonGroup+ and then `add` radio buttons to it.
+Here, we create a `ButtonGroup` and then `add` radio buttons to it.

 ```ruby
 radio1 = RadioButton.new text: "Red", value: "R", row: 5, col: 20